cptpcrd/pypsutil/docs/index.rst

    :py:class:`BatteryInfo` objects have the following attributes:

-   - ``name``: A semi-meaningless name (should be unique betwween batteries, but may be inconsistent if a battery is unplugged).
+   - ``name``: A semi-meaningless name (should be unique between batteries, but may change if one battery is unplugged in a multi-battery system).
    - ``status``: One of the elements of the :py:class:`BatteryStatus` enum (listed below) indicating the current battery status.
    - ``power_plugged``: This is ``True`` if it can be confirmed that AC power is connected,